EpsilonSolutions/netscaler-command-reference/docs/dos/dos-policy/dos-policy.md

 ##unset dos policy

-Use this command to remove dos policy settings.Refer to the set dos policy command for meanings of the arguments.
+Use this command to remove dos policy settings.Refer to the set dos policy command for meanings of the arguments.NOTE: This command is deprecated.

 ##Synopsys

-unset dos policy &lt;name> -cltDetectRate

 ##show dos policy

 Displays information about a DoS protection policy.
+NOTE: This command is deprecated.HTTP DOS protection feature has been deprecated in favour of AppQoE

 ##Synopsys

-show dos policy [&lt;name>]

 ##Arguments